Mehdi9721/JavaCore-Notes-for-CCEE/README.md

 short a=20; <br>
 short b=20; <br>
 a+=b //will not give compiler error and will add values of b into a <br>
-But if i do a=a+b; // compiler will give error of loosy conversion from int to short as it converted b to int due to '+' operator <br>
+But if i do a=a+b; // compiler will give error of loosy conversion from int to short as it converted a and b int to short 'a' due to '+' operator <br>

+## Class in JAVA
+***Key 1 (class) ->***
+Java class has static/class related and non-static/instance related variables and methods and by default there values are 0. <br>